kjgeodis/IRIS-API-VERSION-1/docs/introduction.md

 Available API operations:

-- **TRACKING - List of shipments:** This request should be used to get a complete list of shipments for the defined period looking at the selected date type in the request.
+- **TRACKING - List and get shipment details:** This request should be used to get a complete list of shipments for the defined period looking at the selected date type in the request.
-- **TRACKING - Shipment details:** This script should be used to get detailed information about a specific shipment.
-- **BOOKING - Create and update bookings:** All booking functions.
+- **BOOKINGS - Create and update bookings:** All booking functions.
-- **MILESTONES - Milestone request:** The main purpose for this script is for GEODIS agents to update milestones on shipments via the IRIS API instead of doing this manually via Milestone Entry in IRIS.
+- **MILESTONES - Add milestones and events:** The main purpose for this script is for GEODIS agents to update milestones on shipments via the IRIS API instead of doing this manually via Milestone Entry in IRIS.

-### A note about IRIS API version 1.0
+#### Note about IRIS API version 1.0

 <!-- theme: info -->
 > The IRIS API version 1.0 is a web service.